Find Affordable College Courses

 113 Yearly Graduations

 The 6th most popular school in the country for teaching students with disabilities majors who are seeking their bachelor's degree is Liberty University.
 Each year, around 93,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-For the 2020-2021 academic year, 113 bachelor's degrees were handed out to teaching students with disabilities majors at Liberty University.
-Of these students, 92% were women and 13% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $15,015 per year, while in-state graduate students, on average, pay $7,740 per year.
+During the most recent year for which we have data, 113 people received their bachelor's degree in teaching students with disabilities from Liberty University.
+Around 18% of these students were from an underrepresented racial-ethnic group, and 95% were women.

 111 Yearly Graduations

 The 7th most popular school in the country for teaching students with disabilities majors who are seeking their bachelor's degree is Arizona State University - Tempe.
 Each year, around 74,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $11,720 per year.
-During the 2020-2021 academic year, 111 people received their bachelor's degree in teaching students with disabilities from ASU - Tempe.
-Of these students, 84% were women and 35% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $12,376 per year.
+During the most recent year for which we have data, 111 people received their bachelor's degree in teaching students with disabilities from ASU - Tempe.
+Of these students, 94% were women and 47% were members of underrepresented racial-ethnic groups.

 #8